 In a Polish family, aunts or the sisters of your parents hold an essential place in the growing up of every child.
-Most Polish children have that one Polish Ciocia or Polish aunt who they admire and love above all others.
-She's usually the one who gives the coolest birthday party presents on your special day and makes celebrating birthdays fun as she brings the best treats.
+Most Polish children have that one Polish Ciocia or Polish aunt whom they admire and love above all others.
+She usually gives the coolest birthday party presents on your special day and makes celebrating birthdays fun as she brings the best treats.

-Are you wondering how to say aunt in polish?
-It might be a bit difficult, but to say aunt in Polish pronunciation correctly is Chut-ka.
-Some Polish-Americans might say Chuchi Aunt, because in Polish grammar, the dative case is Cioci, and that's the word they hear a lot.
+Want to learn how to say aunt in Polish?
+It may be difficult, but to say aunt in the Polish pronunciation correctly is Ciotka and is pronounced as choat-kah.
+The word Ciotka translates directly to aunt in English.
+It is a feminine noun used to refer to the sister of one's parent or the wife of one's uncle.
+It is commonly used in Polish to address or refer to one's mother's or father's sister.
+Some Polish-Americans might say Chuchi Aunt because in Polish grammar, the dative case is Cioci, and that's the word they hear a lot.

 - How about the proper birthday wishes in Polish for your aunt?
 Wszystkiego najlepszego z okazji urodzin, Ciociu.